 The Physiology of Carbohydrate Synthesis

-Carbohydrates are classified into two major groups: soluable & insoluable.
-Soluable carbohydrates, such as monosaccharides (glucose, sucrose, lactose, dexdrin and starch) are readily available from cooked and processed grains and the digestibility is between 73-85%.
+Carbohydrates are classified into two major groups: soluble & insoluble.
+Soluble carbohydrates, such as monosaccharides (glucose, sucrose, lactose, dextrin, and starch) are readily available from cooked and processed grains and the digestibility is between 73-85%.
 This type of nutrient is meant to provide quick bursts of energy to the bloodstream in the form of sugar, which also increases blood glucose levels rapidly.
 This type of rapid increase can also cause the opposite reaction of blood glucose “crashes” or low blood glucose (hypoglycemia).

-Insoluable carbohydrate is otherwise known as fiber and is used a roughage within the digestive tract.
+Insoluble carbohydrate is otherwise known as fiber and is used as a roughage within the digestive tract.
 It has been shown to alter lipid (fat) and glucose metabolism.
-It has also been shown that fiber uptakes glucose and lowers the absorption rate of sugar into the blood stream.
-Interestingly, it also increases the insulin receptivity in humans.
+It has also been shown that fiber uptakes glucose and lowers the absorption rate of sugar into the bloodstream.
+Interestingly, it also increases insulin receptivity in humans.
 Uncooked/unprocessed grains are indigestible to dogs and cats and they are generally excreted whole.